Garlic Sesame Green Beans

 So, as I was saying, I had this great big bag sitting in my fridge, and I really didn’t know what to do with them.
 All I knew is I had to use them up, somehow, ‘cuz I wasn’t about to let them go to waste.
 And suddenly, I had a vision of those beans, those Asian beans that my daughter goes ga-ga for and I decided to try and replicate them.

 You know what?
 Not only was I successful, but I think I like my version much better, too!
 For starters, they’re not quite as greasy as the originals, and my beans remain super crisp, on top of keeping their beautiful vibrant green color.
-As for their flavor, it’s a pretty darn close match, if you ask me: the sesame and garlic totally take the main floor, while a hint of spiced sweetness is brought forth thanks to the addition of ginger and honey, and a pleasant little bite courtesy of the sambal oelek completes the deal.
+As for their flavor, it’s a pretty darn close match, if you ask me: the sesame and garlic totally take the main floor, while a hint of spiced sweetness is brought forth thanks to the addition of ginger and maple syrup, and a pleasant little bite courtesy of the sambal oelek completes the deal.

 I’m so super stoked that I’ve managed to find a recipe for green beans that I truly love, I’ve already bought another bag…